What is Naturopathic Oncology?

 Conventional cancer treatments can be hard on an already strained body, and before a person can even receive them, their doctor needs to believe that the treatment will do more good than harm.

 Our naturopathic oncologists have the education, and the experience needed to understand and integrate supportive treatments for people with cancer, which may help to maximize their response to conventional treatment.

 Working seamlessly with a conventional medical team is crucial to avoid wasted time and problems where the treatments themselves can reduce or negate the efficacy of certain treatments.
 Our doctors excel at understanding not only what to recommend to a patient seeking naturopathic options, but also what not to recommend.

 This knowledge has proven highly beneficial for the individuals we serve, as well as to the other medical providers who we comanage patients with.

 Some of the cancer centers we have experience working together with:

-Our team of oncology specialists is currently assisting patients from 19 different countries
+Our team of oncology specialists has assisted people from over 19 different countries

 Cancer Treatment Centers of America

 Phoenix Children's Hospital